gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 | DISABLE_CACHE       | whether to disable caching of DB queries  | false             | false              | false           |
 | SEARCH_RESULT_LIMIT | Nb. of results per page                   | 10                | 10                 | 10              |

->Note: the value of each of the first three variables has impact on website performances.
+>**Note:** the value of each of the first three variables has impact on website performances.
-> The default values for the live environment offer the maximum performance.
+>The default values for the live environment offer the maximum performance.
-> While the default values for Dev/CI provide the most debugging information.
+>While the default values for Dev/CI provide the most debugging information.

->Note: those three variables set the values for PHP constants of the same names that are
+>**Note:** those three variables set the values for PHP constants of the same names that are
-> defined in the Yii web application's ``index.php`` file (generated from templates  ``ops/configuration/yii-conf/index.$GIGADB_ENV.php.dist``)
+>defined in the Yii web application's ``index.php`` file
+>(generated from templates  ``ops/configuration/yii-conf/index.$GIGADB_ENV.php.dist``)

-> Note: Although caching is on by default for all environments, but DISABLE_CACHE variable will be still available to provide flexibility if some specific development work needs it off.
+>**Note:** Although caching is on by default for all environments,
+>DISABLE_CACHE variable will still be available to provide flexibility if some specific development work needs it off.
->  DISABLE_CACHE can be manually configured to true in .env to turn off caching in dev environment.
+>DISABLE_CACHE can be manually configured to true in .env to turn off caching in dev environment.

 #### Jobs and stages in GitLab configuration files